 “Since you don’t feel the need to listen, why don’t you solve a problem on the board instead?” she said, sitting down at her desk.

-Focusing on the problem became almost impossible.
+Finishing the problem became almost impossible.
 I made a mistake and then quickly erased it.
 The next time I looked over, the window was open.
 Why should that surprise me?
 Of course a frog with glasses would also be super strong.
 The window was only open an inch, but that was enough for it to slip through.
 I dropped the chalk, and some of my classmates laughed.
 Bending down to pick it up, I tried convincing myself that when I stood back up again the frog would be gone.
-“It’s not there, I just think it’s there.”
+“It’s not there.
+I just think it’s there.”

 Her head blocked the class from seeing it, and I realized that I was still the only one who could.
 Either the frog was real or my imagination had outdone itself.
 It wasn’t all that surprising that Miss Weaver didn’t feel it there, because the shoulder pads inside her jacket were large and fluffy.
 I had heard that she rested her head on them like pillows during her breaks.
-So, now there was a frog sitting on Miss Weaver’s shoulder and nobody else knew it.
+There was a frog sitting on Miss Weaver’s shoulder and nobody else knew it.
 And I was supposed to be doing math.

 Now that it was closer, I could see the frog better.
 It didn’t look like some new species of frog to me.
 It looked like every other frog I had seen (except for the glasses).
 I wondered if they made contacts small enough for a frog.
 But, it wasn’t the right time to worry about frog vision.
-That’s a job for a frog eye doctor, anyway.
+That would be a job for a frog eye doctor, anyway.

-When I turned to Miss Weaver I saw the frog look me square in the eyes, and nod.
+When I turned to Miss Weaver, I saw the frog look me square in the eyes and nod.
 A moment later, it disappeared into Miss Weaver’s hair.